laro/Cilia/README.md

 ## Misc
 - Two-Pass Compiler
+    - as with C#, Java,
-    - no forward declarations necessary
+    - no forward declarations necessary (as it is in C/C++, due to the single-pass compiler).
-      as in C#, Java
-    - no single-pass as in C/C++

 - Extended & Arbitrary Precision Integer & Float
     - `Int128`, `Int256`